idvorkin/idvorkin.github.io/_td/irl.md

   - BTW I tried the Kinesis Advantage, I really don't like the ortholinear keyboards.
 - Then I discovered, I can do 2 folding split Bluetooth keyboards, and patch the software to still work with [Karabiner Elements](https://github.com/idvorkin/settings/blob/d37d021f27bdec58dfd9e80fc727d9c00f5c103d/mac/multi_keyboard_sync.json?plain=1#L210), which is what I'm using as my coffee shop setup.
 - Bluetooth [Folding Split Keyboard](https://www.amazon.com/iClever-Rechargeable-Bluetooth-Smartphones-IC-BK06/dp/B01JA6HG88) - I have literally bought 9 of these!
-- Notes on mechnical keyboards:
+- Notes on mechanical keyboards:
   - I deliberately decided not to get into mechanical keyboards.
   - But the Freestyle only comes in mechanical, so I got stuck.
   - The Advantage Quiet uses linear keys (cherry red), which I like much more than clicky.
   - I continue to try to avoid learning more about mechanical keyboards.
 - Notes on my wrist problems:
   - Most of my career my wrists would flair for a week or so, I'd wear a brace and be fine in a week.
-  - In 2022, my wrists commpletley gave out (after 24 hours of strait magic practice)
+  - In 2022, my wrists completely gave out (after 24 hours of straight magic practice)
   - After lots of physical therapy, I discovered I don't have the ability to externally rotate my shoulders,
   - That's why the split is so helpful.
-  - I did like a year of shoulder work, and now I'm better -thanks for asking!
+  - I did like a year of shoulder work, and now I'm better - thanks for asking!
-  - Also zero grip strength (like I couldn't squeeze 15 lbs, now i do 135)
+  - Also zero grip strength (like I couldn't squeeze 15 lbs, now I do 135)

 My Dual Keyboard

 ## Camera

 I ended up getting an m200 because a time of purchase it was the only cheap cannon with clean HDMI output.
-I'd have preferred the m50, but it didn't have clean HDMI output which was a deal breaker.
+I'd have preferred the m50, but it didn't have clean HDMI output which was a deal-breaker.
 My use case is mostly video recording or webcamming on a tripod, but I'll take it out of the house occasionally.

 [Canon m200](https://www.amazon.com/gp/product/B07XYPVFCH/) - Not ideal, but the only m-series with clean HDMI out.
 Biggest gaps - 1) No MF button 2) 4K sucks 3) A bit too small for SLR lenses